stshryu/abode_PoC/readme.md

 All API endpoints are covered by a logger that logs the incoming request and response.
 Additionally, services have a logger that outputs pertinent events within the system.

+### Scaling

+The backend has the skeleton to utilize tasks as well as message queues in order to decouple data processing from data storing.
+As it is now, potentially intensive writes to Mongo are offset by creating jobs that execute these changes (like setting the notified flag from false to true on a potentially large amount of events).
+This could even be expanded on further, where after validations are complete commiting to the DB queues up a job, and listeners can ensure that any jobs that fail can be automatically retried.

 # Admin API

 In the base directory is a `event_api_collection.json` collection (Postman or Insomnia supported) that has a collection of api's.
 In addition to the API's mentioned above there are two new API's to get started with testing functionality in the project.